brentlintner/linus/TRACKER.md

 ## Backlog

+* File List
+    * Include top level directory name if it is ignored?

 * Sqlite DB
     * Prune history not working (keeps previous version?)
+        * Prune history based on context window size (i.e. keep a few versions of each file if possible)
+        * Only prune a file once it gets too big, and only prune the oldest versions

 * Prompt Engineering
     * It's still talking about parts etc